AUSANGATE TREK – 5 Days & 4 Nights

 • Insect repellent if you plan to visit Machu Picchu

-• Hand sanitizer and face covering (for COVID-19 Pandemic)
+• Hand sanitizer and face covering (for the COVID-19 Pandemic)

-• Extra snacks if you wish (beyond snacks provided by us)
+• Extra snacks if you wish (a few snacks are provided by us)

-• E.g. if you have a favorite protein bar as Cusco doesn’t sell items like this
+• E.g. if you have a favorite protein bar (Cusco doesn’t sell items like this)

 • First aid kit, including blister protection (though your guide will have one, you may wish to carry one of your own)